woheller69/browser/README.md

 ### Browser Settings

 In this section you can define your favourite start page, search engine, etc.
 You can select your favourite StevenBlack AdBlock list.
+You can also enter list of additional domains (one domain per line) which should be blocked.
 And this is the place to manage exceptions for cookies, javascript, and DOM storage.